ntrupin/abstractml/README.md

 JavaScript can be embedded in LineScript to interact with storage, the parsed HTML, servers, and more.
 LineScript also includes the ability to use JavaScript libraries such as [jQuery](https://jquery.com).

+However, LineScript does not support embedded style sheets or scripts.
+All CSS or JavaScript must be written inline or in a separate document.

 ## Usage

 See DOCS.md.